DrOgres/twdu/README.md

 ## Release Notes:

 Beta 4:
-- Added explosives as an ranged weapon type
+- Added BP boolean to weapon sheet to allow explosive damage to be rolled properly.
 - Fixed: check boxes sometimes not working properly
+- Added vehicles to PC and NPC sheets

 Beta 3:
 - added bonus to weapon listing in inventory